-This course provides an introduction to the computer hardware and software skills needed to help meet the industry demand for entrylevel PC Technicians.
+This course provides an introduction to the computer hardware and software skills needed to help meet the industry demand for entry-level PC Technicians.
 This course covers PC hardware, software, security, networking, laptops, printers, operational procedures, operating systems, security, troubleshooting, and mobile devices.
 The students will study the topics needed to become certified PC technicians.
 Preparation for the CompTIA A+ certification, which verifies knowledge equivalent to that of an entry-level ICT (Information and Communications Technology) technician with about 12 months of hands-on experience.
 The responsibilities of an ICT professional will be introduced.
-Students who have completed or are enrolled in APIS 51 may not receive credit.